 Your doctor will give you anti-nausea drugs before treatment to ward off nausea and vomiting, which some patients experience.
 You'll also be given iodide pills before receiving the radioactive iodine-linked antibodies.
 This prevents your thyroid gland from absorbing the radioactive iodine.

-In most cases, patients are treated with Zevalin or Bexxar in an outpatient facility.
+In most cases, patients are treated with Zevalin in an outpatient facility.
 Each treatment can take several hours to complete over the course of one to three weeks.
 Before you receive the treating dose of radioimmunotherapy, you'll get preparatory intravenous (IV) infusions of the antibody, first with no radiation attached, then with low-dose radiation.
 Over the next few days, technicians take scans of your body to identify the sites of cancer cells where the antibodies have attached themselves.
 On treatment day, you receive the antibodies via infusion, but this time a full dose of the radiation is attached.

 Occasionally, patients have a severe allergic reaction to the infusion.
 Discuss this and other risks with your doctor before treatment.
 Fever, chills and aches can occur after treatment.
 Your doctor may give you drugs to reduce these effects.